 Jennifer Sattler is the author and illustrator of several picture books including Sylvie, Chick 'n' Pug, Pig Kahuna, Chick 'n' Pug Meet the Dude, Uh oh Dodo!, and her latest, Pig Kahuna Pirates.
 Jennifer received her MFA from Indiana University in Bloomington, Indiana.
 After several years of teaching college students, she realized that her "inner goofball" needed to come out.
 Once she started making books for children, she was hooked.
 "I really am a 5-year old at heart," she says.
 "These are my people!"

-Jennifer Senior is a contributing editor at New York Magazine, where she writes profiles and cover stories about politics, social science, and mental health.
+Jennifer Senior is a contributing editor at New York Magazine, where she writes about politics, social science, and mental health.
 Her work has been anthologized four times in Best American Political Writing, and her profile of Barack Obama, Dreaming of Obama, is the closing essay in New York Stories: Landmark Writing From Four Decades Of New York Magazine.
-She graduated summa cum laude with a degree in anthropology from Princeton University.
 All Joy and No Fun: The Paradox of Modern Parenthood is her first book.
 Sponsored by Arkansas Democrat-Gazette.

 David Sesser is the author of The Little Rock Arsenal Crisis: On the Precipice of the American Civil War.
-He is an assistant librarian at Huie Library, Henderson State University.
-He holds undergraduate and graduate degrees in history from Henderson, a MA in public history from the University of Arkansas at Little Rock, and a Masters of Library and Information Science from the University of Southern Mississippi.
+He holds undergraduate and graduate degrees in history from Henderson State University, a MA in public history from the University of Arkansas at Little Rock, and a Masters of Library and Information Science from the University of Southern Mississippi.

-Mona Simpson is the author of Anywhere But Here, The Lost Father, A Regular Guy, Off Keck Road, and My Hollywood.
-Off Keck Road was a finalist for the PEN/Faulkner Award and won the Heartland Prize of the Chicago Tribune.
+Mona Simpson is the author of Anywhere But Here, The Lost Father, My Hollywood, and Off Keck Road.
+Off Keck Road which won the Heartland Prize of the Chicago Tribune.
 She has received a Whiting Writer's Award, a Guggenheim grant, a Lila Wallace-Reader's Digest Writers' Award, and an Academy Award from the American Academy of Arts and Letters.
-Casebook is out in April.
+Her latest book, Casebook, is out in April.

-Curtis Sittenfeld is the best-selling author of the novels Prep, The Man of My Dreams, American Wife, and the recent Sisterland, which have been translated into twenty-five languages.
+Curtis Sittenfeld is the best-selling author of the novels Prep, The Man of My Dreams, American Wife, and the recent Sisterland.
 Her nonfiction has been published by the New York Times, the Atlantic, Salon, Allure, and Glamour, and broadcast on public radio's This American Life.
 She graduated from Stanford and the Iowa Writers' Workshop.

 © Josephine Sittenfeld